 The Schools Reconciliation Challenge is one way for students to learn about Aboriginal and Torres Strait Islander Australia and contribute positively to Australian society, while meeting the objectives of the K-6 and 7-10 syllabus.
 Every year, we ask students to create artworks and stories inspired by a theme, and to reflect on what reconciliation means to them.
 This year in 2023 we celebrate 14 years of the Schools Reconciliation Challenge and our theme is What Stories Will You Dream?

-All young people in Years 5-9 (or of equivalent age), Indigenous and non-Indigenous, of all abilities, can enter.
-Young people may enter the competition through their school or independently.
-It’s free to enter.
+All young people in Years 3-10 (or of equivalent age), Indigenous and non-Indigenous, of all abilities, can enter.
+Young people may participate through their school or independently.
+It’s free to take part.

 Teachers: use the curriculum, activities, ideas and resources in this website to inspire and inform lessons about Aboriginal and Torres Strait Islander issues.
-Use these lessons to assist students to develop artworks or stories which reflect their ideas about reconciliation and the theme Our Voices, Our Future!
+Use these lessons to assist students to develop artworks or stories which reflect their ideas about reconciliation and the 2023 theme What Stories Will You Dream?

 Students: use the information and ideas in this website to inspire you to create an artwork or written piece.
 You will need to get your teacher to help submit your entry.

 Visit our gallery of past winners and finalists.

 Every year the Schools Reconciliation Challenge provides finalists with a prize pack including a library bag, resources and sponsors gifts.

 Primary School finalists will receive a whole school subscription to Wingaru Education–Aboriginal Education for all Australians.